sergi/jsftp/README.md

 JSFtp tests against ProFTPD by default.
 To accomplish that, it uses a Docker set-up, so you'll need Docker installed in your machine in order to run tests.

+Please note that the first time you run the tests it will take a while, given that it has to download, configure and run the containerized ProFTPD server.

 To run tests and coverage reports:

     npm test